ansys/pydynamicreporting/doc/source/examples_source/00-basic/README.txt

 --------

-Introductory examples show how to use PyDynamicReporting to create or connect to an Ansys Dynamic Reporting service, create a database for a service, and create and visualize items in this database.
+Introductory examples show how to use PyDynamicReporting to create or connect to an Ansys Dynamic Reporting service, create a database for a new service, and create and visualize items in a database.